Flucytosine

 PREGNANCY RISK

-Category C: Teratogenicity reported in animal studies.
+Teratogenicity reported in animal studies.
 Partially metabolized to 5-fluorouracil, a known human teratogen.
-Avoid use in first trimester.
+Consider only if benefits are judged to outweigh risks, and delay until after the first trimester when feasible.

 BREAST FEEDING COMPATIBILITY

 No data.
-Breast feeding during flucytosine therapy not recommended because of concern for potential adverse effects.
+Breastfeeding during flucytosine therapy is not recommended because of concern for potential adverse effects.

 COMMENTS

-• Levels < 25 ng/mL have been associated with emergence of resistance in vitro.
+- Levels < 25 ng/mL have been associated with the emergence of resistance in vitro.

 References